-It's there showing that we used their money, that so much of their money for this person, and got called them up to talk to that person, right, and believe me if you invest, I would call you in person.
+It's there showing that we owe that much of their money to that person, and called them up to talk to that person, right, and believe me if you invest, I would call you in person.
 Yes I would call you and talk to you on the phone and we'll workout whatever we have to workout.
-I call you on the phone and I say, "Look, this is not like buying an item from the manufacturer. yourself, you are only lending money to us, the ministry, to make a purchase.
+I call you on the phone and I say, "Look, this is not like buying an item from the manufacturer yourself, you are only lending money to us, the ministry, to make a purchase.
 I said, "Would you be satisfied if I assure you that you will get 20% return on your money that we use right away.
 "Yes, see."
 These are business people, they know what happening right there in the market.
-They know they can't get that of guarantee.
+They know they can't get that kind of guarantee.

 They said yes.
 I say, wait a minute though wait a minute.
 I say that's not all to it.
 I say of that 20% that you get, I said, "Would you be willing?"
 I said, "I have faith.
-My position is that whatever I make as a result of this program may possibly because we are Muslims, and this is okay .
+My position is that whatever I make as a result of this program may possibl because we are Muslims, and this is okay .
 I am going to give 10% of mine to the ministry.
 I say at least 5% I am requesting from everybody else, at least 5%.
 Yes, no problem, happy .
 Yes.
 So, they are going to get 15% return.
 Each of them on-- two of them, we used two of their money, we going to give them 20% return and take 5% out for the ministry.
 They will get 15% on.

 [pause 02:07:57]